adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-Despite it's simple appearance there are some important details that have gone into the field's construction that affects the user experience.
+Despite it's simple appearance there are some important details that have gone into the field's construction which affect the experience.
 As noted earlier, some fields have a hint in addition to the label which is why the label is inside a child span.
-The class lets us style it through CSS.
+The class (`field-label`) lets us style it through CSS.

 The label itself is “Email address” and uses sentence case.
-In “Making a Case of Letter Case”[^7], John Saito explains that sentence case (as opposed to title case) is generally easier to read, friendlier and makes it easier to spot nouns.
+In “Making A Case For Letter Case”[^7], John Saito explains that sentence case (as opposed to title case) is generally easier to read, friendlier and makes it easier to spot nouns.
 Whether you take heed of this advice is up to you, but whatever style you choose, be sure to use it consistently.

 The input's `type` attribute is set to `email` which triggers an email-specific on-screen keyboard on mobile devices.
-Specifically, it gives users easy access to the ‘@’ and ‘.’ symbols which every email address contains.
+Specifically, it gives users easy access to the ‘@’ and ‘.’ symbols which every email address must contain.

 ![Email keyboard](./images/01/email-keyboard.png)